 First appearing in the 2008-2009 financial year, various 'bonus' payments have been made by the federal government.
+They include 2008-09 stimulus payments, 2011-12 Clean Energy Advance Payments, 2011-12 to 2016-17 Schoolkids Bonus payments and 2019-20 to 2020-21 Economic Support Payments.
 While respondents are asked to report these payments, the values reported in the HILDA Survey data are derived for each enumerated person from calculations based on eligibility criteria and payment rates.
-They are aggregated into the variable bnfboni19 (enumerated person file) and are a component of Australian public transfers (bnfapti).
+They are aggregated into the variable bnfbonf20 (enumerated person file) and are a component of Australian public transfers (bnfapti).
 Note that the bonus payments are all non-taxable.